starkware-libs/starkex-contracts/scalable-dex/README.md

    contract updates where the only state update is the Proxy upgrade activation timelock.
 10. UpdatePerpetualConfigExternalInitializer - Implements an initialization procedure to be used for contract updates where the only state update is the StarkPerpetual configuration hash.
-11. V2toV3ChangesExternalInitializer - Implements an initialization procedure to be used for StarkEx contract updates from v2 contracts to v3 contracts which requires setting some default values.
+11. V3toV45ChangesExternalInitializer - Implements an initialization procedure to be used for StarkEx contract updates from v3/v4 contracts to v4.5 contracts.